-- a sufficiently fast provision of metrological recommendations (days to weeks) - a direct link to IVD producers in the relevant sector - assistance with rapid expansion of testing capacity and capability.
+- a sufficiently fast provision of metrological recommendations (days to weeks) - a direct link to IVD device producers - assistance with rapid expansion of testing capacity and capability.

 This document identifies priorities and sets out pathways for pandemic preparedness for the metrology community resulting from the 2021 series of CCQM Webinars and Workshop.